 Tile Shown: 3x6 in White Wash

-Loving these looks?
-Shop Tile, Glass and Brick.
+If you're loving these herringbone looks, hop over to our Tile, Glass, or Brick pages to pick out the tile that works for your herringbone pattern.
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.
+There's no herringbone they haven't seen.